 Eagle Creek’s National Geographic Luggage

 If you know any adventurers who go through suitcases like a shredder goes through paper, get them something from Eagle Creek’s new line of National Geographic luggage, designed in collaboration with the legendary society’s rugged explorers.
 These bags are as tough as any you’ll find—the exteriors are extremely durable (thanks to double-coated Tarpaulin fabric), the interiors are hoseable, and the zippers are water-resistant and self-repairing.
-The collection includes a carry-on with backpack straps, an all-purpose duffel, a 65-liter travel pack, and a compression cube set.
-They’re all covered by a generous warranty, and 27 percent of proceeds funnel back into the nonprofit National Geographic Society.
-Starting at $199, eaglecreek.com/national-geographic.
+The collection includes a carry-on with backpack straps, an all-purpose duffel, a 65-liter travel pack, rolling bags, and a compression cube set.
+They’re all covered by a generous warranty and ready for anything.
+From at $49, eaglecreek.com.